-- Promote relationships that are based on openness, honesty, trust and respect - Avoid favouritism or forming exclusive relationships with children - Be patient and considerate of any individual child's developmental capacity - Exercise caution when you are discussing sensitive issues with children or young people - Ensure all contact with children and young people is appropriate and relevant to the work - Ensure that whenever possible, there is more than one adult present during activities with children and young people, or that the practitioner is in sight of others (e.g., classroom doors open, glass walls, etc) - Only provide personal care in an emergency and make sure there is more than one adult present if possible, unless personal care is explicitly part of your role and you have been trained to do this safely.
+- Promote relationships that are based on openness, honesty, trust, and respect - Be patient and considerate of any individual child's developmental capacity - Exercise caution when you are discussing sensitive issues with children or young people - Ensure all contact with children and young people is appropriate and relevant to the work - Ensure that whenever possible, there is more than one adult present during activities with children and young people, or that the practitioner is in sight of others (e.g. classroom doors open / classroom window panes not covered, glass walls, etc)

+• Only provide personal care in an emergency and make sure there is more than one adult present, if possible, unless personal care is explicitly part of your role and you have been trained to do this safely.
+Please ensure that you have read and understood the school's Intimate Care Policy.